-- 1. Acts of the council.
+- 1. Acts of the Council.

 - 2. Acts required to be by ordinance.

 - 3. Ordinance procedure.

 - 4. Ordinance form and content.

-- 5. Amendments to code; effect of new ordinances; amendatory language.
+- 5. Amendments to Code; effect of new ordinances; amendatory language.

-- 6. Supplements or revisions to the Goodnews Bay city code.
+- Supplements or revisions to the Kaltag City Code.

 - 7. Emergency ordinances.

 - 8. Ordinances confined to single subject.

 - 9. Requirements for passage.

 - 10. Signature.

-- 11. Ordinance file.
+- 11. Ordinance File.

 - 12. Repeal shall not revise any ordinance.

 - 13. Formal acts by resolution.

 - 14. Procedures for resolutions.

 - 15. Requirements for passage of resolutions.

 - 16. Rules and regulations.

 - 17. Codes of regulations.

 Section 1.
-Acts of the council.

-The council shall act only by ordinance, resolution, or motion.
+Acts of the Council.
+The Council shall act only by ordinance, resolution, or motion.
 Law of a general, uniform, and permanent nature shall be reduced to ordinance.
-When the council expresses opinions, principles, facts, or propositions, it shall be in the form of a resolution.
+When the Council expresses opinions, principles, facts, or propositions, it shall be in the form of a resolution.

 Section 2.
 Acts required to be by ordinance.

-In addition to other actions that the Alaska Statutes require to be by ordinance, the council shall use ordinances to:
+In addition to other actions which the Alaska Statutes require to be by ordinance, the Council shall use ordinances to:

-- A. Establish, alter, or abolish city departments; - B. Amend or repeal an existing ordinance; - C. Fix the compensation of members of the council; - D. Provide for the sale of city property; - E. Provide for a fine or other penalty, or establish rules or regulations for violation of which a fine or other penalty is imposed; - F. Provide for the levying of taxes; - G. Make appropriations, including supplemental appropriations or transfer of appropriations; - H. Grant, renew, or extend a franchise; - I. Adopt, modify, or repeal the comprehensive plan, land use and subdivision regulations, building and housing codes, and the official map; - J. Approve the transfer of a power to a first or second class borough; - K. Designate the borough seat; - L. Provide for the retention or sale of tax-foreclosed property;

-- M. Exempt contractors from compliance with general requirements relating to payment and performance bonds in the construction or repair of municipal public works projects within the limitations set out in A.S.
-36.25.025; and - N. Provide for the acquisition and disposal of land or an interest in land.
+- A. Establish, alter, or abolish city departments; - B. amend or repeal an existing ordinance; - C. fix the compensation of members of the Council; - D. provide for the sale of city property; - E. provide for a fine or other penalty, or establish rules or regulations for violation of which a fine or other penalty is imposed: - F. provide for the levying of taxes; - G. make appropriations, including supplemental appropriations or transfer of appropriations; - H. grant, renew, or extend a franchise; - I. adopt, modify, or repeal the comprehensive plan, land use and subdivision regulations, building and housing codes, and the official map; - J. approve the transfer of a power to a first or second class borough; - K. designate the borough seat; - L. provide for the retention or sale of tax-foreclosed property; - M. regulate the rate charged by a public utility; - N. exempt contractors from compliance with general requirements relating to payment and performance bonds in the construction or repair of municipal public works projects within the limitations set out in A.S.
+36.25.025: - O. Provide for the acquisition and disposal of land and interest in land.

 Section 3.
 Ordinance procedure.

-A proposed ordinance is introduced in writing by a member or a committee of the governing body or the mayor or manager at any lawful council meeting.
+A proposed ordinance is introduced in writing by the Mayor or other Council members, or by a committee of Council members, at any lawful council meeting.

-After the ordinance is introduced and read, the council shall vote on whether to set the time and date for a public hearing on the ordinance.
-If there are at least four votes in favor of setting a public hearing, the draft ordinance shall be assigned a reference number and the council shall publish a summary of the proposed ordinance and notice setting out the time and place for the public hearing on the proposed ordinance.
+After the ordinance is introduced, the Council shall vote on whether to set the time and date for a public hearing on the ordinance.
+If there are at least four votes in favor of setting a public hearing, the draft ordinance shall be assigned a reference number by the Mayor and the Council shall publish a summary of the proposed ordinance and notice setting out the time and place for the public hearing on the proposed ordinance.
 The public hearing on the proposed ordinance shall follow the date the notice was published by at least five days.
 The public hearing may be held at any lawful council meeting.

 At the public hearing, copies of the proposed ordinance shall be given to all persons present who request them or the proposed ordinance shall be read in full.
-During the public hearing the council shall hear all interested persons wishing to be heard.
-After the hearing, the council shall consider the proposed ordinance and may adopt it with or without amendment.
-The adopted ordinance shall be typed or printed in final form and made available to the public.
+During the public hearing the Council shall hear all interested persons wishing to be heard.
+After the hearing, the Council shall consider the proposed ordinance and may adopt it with or without amendment.
+The Council shall type or print and make available copies of the adopted ordinance.

-If a proposed ordinance is amended by the council after the public hearing, and the amendments are so substantial that they change the ordinance's basic character, the proposed ordinance shall be treated as a newly-introduced proposed ordinance and shall follow all the steps required for adoption of an ordinance.
+If a proposed ordinance is amended by the Council after the public hearing, and the amendments are so substantial that they change the ordinance's basic character, the proposed ordinance shall be treated as a newly-introduced proposed ordinance.